-14.1.
-The Monitoring Officer is satisfied that that the proposals outlined in this report represent a lawful approach to the introduction of a boroughwide dockless ebike rental scheme on a trial basis.
+14.1 The Monitoring Officer is satisfied that that the proposals outlined in this report represent a lawful approach to the introduction of a boroughwide dockless ebike rental scheme on a trial basis.
 Further to the delegations set out in the Cabinet Report July 2024, the Chief Officer has the authority to make the decision recommended in this report.
+On the 26 November 2024, Full Council approved a new financial threshold for decision making.
+Where a proposal is below a revenue threshold of £250,000 or below a capital threshold of £500,000 then the decision is now not a published decision on ModGov.
+So, this E-Bike Scheme Review (Area 2) decision is one which is not a publishable decision, as the financial implications of the proposal fall below the above thresholds.
+However, this report and decision should be retained and recorded by the service area as part of good governance and record keeping.